atomicdata-dev/atomic-data-docs/src/core/json-ad.md

 - The `@id` field is special: it defines the Subject of the Resource.
 - JSON arrays are mapped to [Resource Arrays](https://atomicdata.dev/datatypes/resourceArray)
 - Numbers can be [Integers](https://atomicdata.dev/datatypes/integer), [Timestamps](https://atomicdata.dev/datatypes/timestamp) or [Floats](https://atomicdata.dev/datatypes/float).
-- JSON booleans map to Atomic Booleans.
+- JSON booleans map to [Booleans](https://atomicdata.dev/datatypes/boolean).
-- Strings can be many datatypes, including [String](https://atomicdata.dev/datatypes/string), [Markdown](https://atomicdata.dev/datatypes/markdown), [Date](https://atomicdata.dev/datatypes/date) or other.
+- JSON strings can be many datatypes, including [String](https://atomicdata.dev/datatypes/string), [Markdown](https://atomicdata.dev/datatypes/markdown), [Date](https://atomicdata.dev/datatypes/date) or other.
-- Nested Objects are Nested Resources.
-A Nested Resource can either be an Anonymous Resource (without an `@id` field) or a regular Resource.
+- Nested JSON Objects are Nested Resources.
+A Nested Resource can either be anonymous (without an `@id` subject) or a regular Nested Resource with an `@id` subject.
 - When you want to describe multiple Resources in one JSON-AD document, use an array as the root item.

 Let's look at an example JSON-AD Resource: